 Bassett Mechanical specializes in customized industrial refrigeration systems and components to fit the individual needs and applications of a variety of production facilities.
 Although each design and recommendation is customized, many of these systems will require the fabrication of vessels to support the overall refrigeration system.
-The journey of these systems is vastly different than most as these vessel components are not outsourced, but crafted on-site in Kaukauna, Wisconsin where the design and engineer of the overall system is already taking place.
-This offering eliminates waste and creates higher quality application specific solutions and accelerated delivery for customers.
-As one of the few (maybe the only) refrigeration contractor in the United States to manufacture their own vessels, the story of how these systems are created is a unique one to tell.
+The journey of these systems is vastly different than most as these vessel components are not outsourced, but crafted on-site in Kaukauna, Wisconsin where the design and engineering of the overall system is already taking place.
+This offering eliminates waste and creates higher quality application-specific solutions and accelerated delivery for customers.
+As one of the few refrigeration contractors in the United States to manufacture their own vessels, the story of how these systems are created is a unique one to tell.

 Idea.
 The original idea for an industrial refrigeration system is based directly on the customer’s application, requirements, and needs.
 Customers may request a brand new system for a greenfield facility, while others request a replacement system or an addition to an existing system.
 Engineering teams seek to understand the application of the new system, the product being produced, and the specs necessary to generate a safe, optimal, and efficient design.